rekalantar/Covid19_Detector/README.md

-# covid19_detector
+# Covid-19 Detection using Deep Learning
-Using Deep Learning to detect Covid-19 from X-Ray/CT scans of patients.
+Developing a deep learning model for automatical detection of Covid-19 phneumonia from frontal chest X-Ray/CT scans.
 The code was written on Google Colab, so everyone can use the free GPU resources available online to improve the model.

-Example Covid-19 and healthy patient chest X-Rays used for training
+Example Covid-19 and healthy patient chest X-Rays used for training (Note that the healthy examples are pediatric patients)
 ![alt text](https://raw.githubusercontent.com/rekalantar/covid19_detector/master/covid_vs_healthy_training.png)

-Loss curve
+Loss curves
 ![alt text](https://raw.githubusercontent.com/rekalantar/covid19_detector/master/loss_curve.png)

 Confusion Matrix (accuracy 98%, sensitiviy 93% and specificity 100%)